TheFantastic-Four/Conditional-Random-Fields/README.md

 # <b>Conditional-Random-Fields</b>
-Project Module 3 Bioinformatics I :computer: :chart_with_upper_trends:
+Project Module 3 Bioinformatics I :computer: :chart_with_upwards_trend:

 ***
 ## About the repository